-A: The Ballots will be counted immediately after the polls close and the results will be announced as soon as the count is completed.
-We will also post the results on our website, and the media is likely to publicize the results as well.
+A: The Ballots will be counted immediately after the polls close, and the results will be announced as soon as the count is completed at all sites.
+We will also post the results on our websites, and the media is likely to publicize the results as well.